uonai/Uonai/_posts/2020-01-14-bandersnatch.md

 - Writing
 ---

 Every second, we make the choice of whether to consume or to produce -- it's infinitely easy to consume and incredibly difficult to produce.
 Finding the perfect ratio in which you're consuming enough to stay sane while producing enough to stay relevant is damned near impossible.
-It's a constant struggle, and it is becoming more and more difficult as the content we consume becomes better catered to that-which-we-desire.
+It's a constant struggle, and it's becoming more and more difficult as the content we consume becomes better catered to that-which-we-desire.

 Netflix is maybe the easiest way to consume content and stay entertained without having to produce anything whatsoever.
 The content never ends, and it becomes ever more adapted to the content consumer, and now, with Bandersnatch, they've given us even more material to consume.